Hiwonder-docs/Jetson-Orin-Nano/source/docs/7_AI_Fundamental_Course.md

 ### 7.8.3 Program Outcom

-After starting the program, if the camera detects a hand, it will display the hand’s key points and the connections between the key points in the transmitted camera.
+After starting the program, if the camera detects a hand, it will display the hand's key points and the connections between the key points in the transmitted camera.

 <img class="common_img" src="../_static/media/chapter_7/section_8/media/image6.png" style="width:500px" />